 At Monte Bello, all vines are pruned and left with two canes sticking up that then need to be laid down and tied.
 “The tying crew will start usually about a month after we start pruning just to give us all a bit of a buffer so they don’t run into the pruning crew because typically the tying goes faster than the pruning,” said Theriot.

-This year’s vineyard pruning operations kicked off at Monte Bello at the beginning of January 2021, and the tying crew followed a month later with new tying guns.
+The vineyard’s pruning operations kick off at Monte Bello around January, and the tying crew follows later with tying guns.
 According to Theriot, “we just hook it on the cane, click the button, and pull off.
-It goes pretty quick so we might have to start tying them even later.”
+It goes pretty quick.”

-Pruning and tying operations begin a month earlier at Lytton Springs, where the climate dictates an earlier vineyard schedule than at Monte Bello.
+Pruning and tying operations typically begin earlier at Lytton Springs, where the climate dictates an earlier vineyard schedule than at Monte Bello.
 Much of the tying is done in these vineyards with bull rope to support the older vines.

 “Here it’s more of a head train, so it’s more permanent, and so we use the bull rope.
-It’ll last longer but then throughout the years it will kind of break down on its own and then we can just re-tie as needed,” said Maldonado.
+It’ll last longer, but throughout the years it will kind of break down on its own, and then we can just re-tie as needed,” said Maldonado.

 While there are many different techniques for tying used by vineyards across the world, there are essentially two key types of trellises: a vertical trellis or a horizontal trellis.

-A vertical trellis uses two wires with the lower one allowing for air circulation under the vines a second wire three feet above the first.
+A vertical trellis uses two wires, with the lower one allowing for air circulation under the vines and a second wire three feet above the first.

 A horizontal trellis makes use of three wires.
 The first wire, used for trunk support, is attached to the post.
 Two more wires, parallel to each other, are attached horizontally to the cross arms holding the posts.